ros2hp/grmgr/README.md

 	. . .
 ```

-The repercussions of a potentially unlimited **_dop_** should be pretty obvious.
+The repercussions of a potentially unlimited **_dop_** should be obvious.
 It has the potential to place a strain on the server resources like CPU or memory when the **_dop_** is very high.
-At any point it may also  exceed the number of database connections if a database request is performed in the operation.
+If the task performs a database request it may also exceed the number of database connections at the database or in the application's pool of connections.
 The variable and unpredictable and potentially hostile consumption of system and database resources therefore makes it an anti-social application that cannot safely coexist with other applications.

 To introduce some control over the **_dop_** of the **_parallelTask_** is fortunately quite easy.
 A common expression for this capability is **_throttling_**.
 To throttle this component is a matter of adding a "counter" and a  **_channel_**.
 The channel is used to send a "finished" message from **_parallelTask_**.

 ```
 	. . .
 	const MAX_CONCURRENT = 100              // throttle parallelTask to a maximum ot 100 concurrent instances
 	var channel = make(chan,message)        // create a Go channel to send back finish message from parallelTask task_counter := 0

 	for node := range channel {

 		go parallelTask(node, channel)  // instantiate parallelTask as a goroutine.
 Pass in the channel. task_counter++

 		if task_counter == MAX_CONCURRENT {

 			<-channel               // block and wait for a finish message from any one of the running parallelTask's
 			task_counter--
 		}
 	}